-Try k-NN on this digit classification task using the code you developed in the first assignment, and compare the results with those you got using neural networks.
+Try k-NN on this digit classification task using the code provided in the first assignment, and compare the results with those you got using neural networks and naive Bayes.
 Briefly comment on the differences between these classifiers.

 3 Mixtures of Gaussians (45 points)